genropy/genropy_saved/docs/genro/webpage_elements/controller/datarpc/introduction.rst

     Here we list all the common parameters of the Rpc:

-    * *_onCalling*: allows to execute a Javascript code BEFORE the controller action.
+    * *_onCalling*: allows to execute a javascript code BEFORE the controller action.
       Default value is ``None``
-    * *_onResult*: allows to execute a Javascript code AFTER that the controller have finished its action.
+    * *_onResult*: allows to execute a javascript code AFTER that the controller have finished its action.
 Default value is ``None``
     * *sync*: boolean.
 If True, Genro stops every further action until the Rpc containing ``sync=True`` finishes.
 Default value is ``False``